FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 - **Actor:** Attendee

-- **Description:** The attendee can want to change the information displayed on his conference profile, with possibility to add, remove or change any attributes on his profile.
+- **Description:** If he wishes so, the attendee can change the information displayed on his conference profile, with possibility to add, remove or change any attributes on his profile.

 - **Preconditions and Postconditions:** To edit a profile, the attendee must be in the conference workspace and in it’s profile choose the edit button.
 Now that the profile was updated the attendee experience will be adjusted to it’s new information.

 - **Normal Flow:**

   1.User selects his in a conference workspace, on it’s profile page and clicks the edit button.
   2. A form with the current information and possibilities to add new information or remove information will open.
   3. The attendee will edit his profile according to his will.